 In Scanners, there's never a hint of romance between hero Cameron Vale and his ally Kim Obrist, because they're too busy fighting for their lives to fall in love.
 Also, Cameron is terrifying.

-Even after Harry Potter fell in love with Ginny Weasley, their romance always took a backseat to his friendship with Ron; indeed, Harry almost never began dating Ginny in out of fear that it would tick Ron off.
+Even after Harry Potter fell in love with Ginny Weasley, her brother Ron was the first Weasley he met and the one we see more; indeed, Harry almost never began dating Ginny in out of fear that it would tick Ron off.
 Hermione also takes this role sometimes — notably when the trio were separated in The Deathly Hallows.

 Perhaps the clearest example of this for Ron is in Goblet of Fire, when the Second Task consists of each Champion rescuing one of their closest loved ones from the merpeople's village.
 Two of the Champions had to rescue a Love Interest, one a sibling, and Harry had to get Ron.